HuyaneMatsu/hata/docs/topics/auto_completion.md

     return get_options_like(options, value)
 ```

-#### Sharing auto completers
+#### Sharing auto-completer

-You may add the same auto completer to multiple commands, with using multiple decorators.
+You may add the same auto-completer to multiple commands, with using multiple decorators.

 ```py3
 from hata.ext.slash import abort